s4cha/SQueaL/README.md

 ## Disclaimer
- - This is early
- - Use at your own risk
+ - This is early, use at your own risk
  - Only supports Postgres syntax at the moment

 ## Why